davidjbradshaw/iframe-resizer/README.md

 ### checkOrigin

 	default: true
-	type:    boolean
+	type:    boolean || array

 When set to true, only allow incoming messages from the domain listed in the `src` property of the iFrame tag.
-If your iFrame navigates between different domains, ports or protocols; then you will need to disable this option.
+If your iFrame navigates between different domains, ports or protocols; then you will need to provide an array of domains or disable this option.

 ### enableInPageLinks